magmide/magmide/posts/intro-verification-logic-in-rok.md

 This simple idea is called the [Curry-Howard Correspondence](https://en.wikipedia.org/wiki/Curry%E2%80%93Howard_correspondence), named after the researchers who discovered it.
 This is the main idea that allows programs to literally represent proofs.

-The only problem with `u8 -> bool` is that it isn't a proof of anything very interesting!
+The only problem with `u8 -> bool` is that, yet again, it isn't a proof of anything very interesting!
 The type of this function doesn't actually enforce that the `bool` is even *related* to the `u8` we were given.
-All these functions also have the type `u8 -> bool` and yet do completely different things!
+All these other functions also have the type `u8 -> bool` and yet do completely different things!

 ```
 fn always_true _: u8;